ansys/pyacp/examples/pymechanical/acp_future/readme.md

 The acp_future C# project contains code that extends the python API for Mechanical.
-Some of the API's of Mechanical are available on the Internal COM object, but this API is only available on Windows.
+Some of the APIs of Mechanical are available on the Internal COM object, but this API is only available on Windows.
 An example is Model.InternalObject.
 In addition, these methods often expect Interop objects as arguments (such as AnsBSTRColl), which also only works on Windows.
 The Shims in this C# project wrap the methods on the COM object and replace the arguments by